wilsonmar/wilsonmar.github.io/_posts/2018-10-22-service-mesh.md

 {% include l18n.html %}
 {% include _toc.html %}

-"Service mesh" architecture is about microservices applications working within a "data plane" a standard way to hand-off  service-to-service access control authentication, encrypted communications, monitoring, logging, timeout handling, load balancing, health checks, and other operational cross-cutting concerns to a sidecar proxy within its pod, which works with a <strong>control plane</strong> common to all services.
+"Service mesh" architecture is about microservices applications working within a "control plane" a standard way to hand-off service-to-service access control authentication, encrypted communications, monitoring, logging, timeout handling, load balancing, health checks, and other operational cross-cutting concerns to a sidecar proxy within its pod, which works with a <strong>control plane</strong> common to all services.
 The control plane aggregates telemetry data for display on dashboards such as the hero image above.

 The implementations: